chenxinye/pychop/README.md

 ```

-To enable quantization aware training, a sequential neural network can be built with derived quantied layer (seamlessly integrated with Straight-Through Estimator):
+To enable quantization-aware training, a sequential neural network can be built with quantized layers that integrate a Straight-Through Estimator (STE):

 ```Python
 import torch.nn as nn